ludflu/sgfr-ender/README.md

 pdftk test/outtest* cat output all.pdf
 ```

+## Download

+You can find the latest binary on the [releases page](https://github.com/ludflu/sgfr-ender/releases).
+The initial release only supports Mac OSX / ARM64.

 ## Building

 Note - this tool relies on the venerable [Data.SGF](https://hackage.haskell.org/package/sgf) package for parsing SGF files.